-Limited resource farmer has the same meaning as the term defined at: https://lrftool.sc.egov.usda.gov/LRP_Definition. aspx or successor website.
+Limited resource farmer - Has the same meaning as the term defined at: https://lrftool.sc.egov.usda.gov/LRP_Definition. aspx or successor website.

-National Oceanic and Atmospheric Administration (NOAA) means an agency under the Department of Commerce, or successor agency.
+National Oceanic and Atmospheric Administration Climate Prediction Center (NOAA CPC) - An agency under the Department of Commerce, or successor agency.